discoleo/R/Physics & Chemistry/Climate..md

 Hot air ascends in the atmosphere.
 A rising temperature may increase the temperature across a large portion of the air-column, therefore blunting the increase in temperature at ground level.

 3. Evaporated Water
 Mechanism 2 may actually impact the state of evaporated water.
-Water in clouds may be heated up persisting as vapour.
+Water in clouds may be heated up, resulting in warmer vapour, which persists as vapour.
 Condensation processes may favour rain instead of snow or ice.
 Such processes also blunt the sharp increase in temperature.

 Although all these processes buffer the increase in temperature, they do have profound effects on the actual climate.
 Firstly, there is an increase in the quantity of water that evaporates.
 In addition, this water will mostly precipitate as rain and not snow.
 Snow persists longer and provides a steady source of water in the spring.
 Unlike snow, rain-water flows immediately downstream, with a direct impact on the hydrology in various regions of the world.
 These mechanisms explain the visible changes, despite the marginal increases in mean temperature.

+The absence of snow and the absence of the slow melting process of snow, is probably severely affecting water levels across various rivers in Europe and the US.

 ## TODO